 Treatment for L2 conditions

 Under a physician’s direction, the symptoms associated with the above conditions normally can be managed using conservative treatments such as pain medication and physical therapy.
 However, if chronic lower back pain persists despite weeks of conservative treatment, surgery might become an option.
-In that case, contact Laser Spine Institute (LSI) to learn how a minimally invasive, outpatient procedure utilizing gentle, endoscopic techniques can help you rediscover a life without pain.
+In that case, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find relief from back pain.